Wilson Area Law formula on $\mathbb{R}^4$: Application

 A meson is made up of a quark and antiquark.
 Now, these 2 quarks go in opposite direction along the spatial length $R$ and after time $T$, are attracted to each other along the spatial length $R$, hence tracing a rectangular contour $C$ described in the previous paragraph.
 We want to calculate the potential energy between the quark and antiquark, as a function of distance $R$.
-Using the path integral computed on the surface $S$ with boundary $C$, the potential is given by \beq V(R) = -\lim_{T \rightarrow \infty}\log \frac{W(R, T+1; \rho)}{W(R, T; \rho)}. \nonumber \eeq This formula can be derived from Equation (19.11) in \cite{Nair}.
+Using the path integral computed on the surface $S$ with boundary $C$, the potential is given by \beq V(R) = -\lim_{T \rightarrow 0}\frac{1}{T}\log W(R, T; \rho). \nonumber \eeq